Introduction to splines2

 mSpline()

 .
-Also, for an existing mSpline
+Similarly, for an existing mSpline

 object generated by mSpline()

-, the deriv()
+, one can use the

-method can be used conveniently.
-For example, the first derivative of
+method for derivaitives.
+For example, the first

 Periodic M-Splines

-The function mSpline()
+The mSpline()

-produces periodic splines based
+function produces periodic splines based

 on M-spline basis functions when periodic = TRUE